moonlitesolutions/SolrClient/README.md

 	>>> res.get_facet_keys_as_list('facet_test')
 	['ipsum', 'sit', 'dolor', 'amet,', 'Lorem']
 	>>> res.docs
 	[{'product_name_exact': 'orci.
 Morbi ipsum
 	..... all the docs ....
 	 'consectetur Mauris dolor Lorem adipiscing'}]

 See, easy.... you just need to know the Solr query syntax.

 Roadmap
 ----------
 * Better test coverage
-* Collection Alias Management
-* Collection Re-indexing with cursor mark
-* More Schema API Action Calls
+* Solr Streaming

 Contributing
 ----------
 I've realized that that there isn't really a well maintained Solr Python library I liked so I put this together.
 Contributions (code, tests, documentation) are definitely welcome; if you have a question about development please open up an issue on github page.
 If you have a pull request, please make sure to add tests and that all of them pass before submitting.
 See tests README for testing resources.

 Documentation:
 http://solrclient.readthedocs.org/en/latest/